kumina/buckler/README.md

                      'indexes': ('logstash-demo-\*',)}
            }

+  Buckler can (and will) setup initial indexes based on the 'indexes' property.
+  However, if you use time stamp based indexes (e.g. [logstash-]YYYY.MM.DD), set these explicitly as 'autoindexes' if you want these to be created in stead.
+E.g.

+  {'john': {..., 'autoindexes': ('[logstash-john-]YYYY.MM.DD',) ..}

+  Currently, only 'daily' interval is supported!

 ## Requirements

 At this point, Buckler will only work with Kibana 4.1.x.
 It will not work with